RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Science/Phenomena/Gods.md

 Gods who are very materialized but hold a weak presence in Reality are fragile and susceptible to death.
 As conscious beings Gods do not want to die, and so will assume defensive and offensive capabilities to sustain their survival.
 To do so, however, the God must further materialize and become more physical.
 Thus, a loop forms, making it difficult or impossible for some Gods to dematerialize.

 If dematerialization was voluntary and the conditions are right a God may willfully reenter Reality at their own command.
 Through natural concentration they may also be rematerialized without their input.
-The exact mechanisms and mathematical modeling behind dematerialization and natural concentration are not well understood and are an active subject of research by theogenists.
+The exact mechanisms and mathematical modeling behind dematerialization and natural concentration are not well understood and are an active subject. of research by theogenists.

 Gods who hold a strong presence in Reality are capable of holding sensual relationships with organisms, although the ability to do so is highly restricted by the [[Encyclopedia Mysenvaria/Geography/Stars/Relations Act|Relations Act]].
 Godly unions are known to create two phenomena based on their composition, either creating [[Encyclopedia Mysenvaria/Biology/Species/Demi-God|Demi-Gods]] or [[Encyclopedia Mysenvaria/Science/Phenomena/Womb-God|Womb-Gods]].
 Demi-Gods are born to organic mothers, the opposite of Womb-Gods.
 These phenomena are not well understood either.
 # Appearance